G33kLabs/node-tts-speak/README.md

 ## Features

 - One wrapper for all tts providers (ideal for testing)
-- Multiplatform Audio Playing (mplayer, afplay, mpg123, mpg321, play)
+- Multiplatform Audio Playing (use package ['speaker'](https://github.com/TooTallNate/node-speaker) for that)
+- Thanks to ['jkeylu/node-mpg123-util'](https://github.com/jkeylu/node-mpg123-util) for the speaker volume !
 - Cache generated audio files (and protect your ratio against limitation for online providers)
 - Multilingual